PsimonL/PsimonL/README.md

 <div>
 <h2>Exact fields of interest:</h2>
 <ul>
       <li>Broadly defined programming and software enginerring.
-Especially AI/ML (MLOps), Data Engineering and DevOps, but also infrastructure and administration with a bit of Web Services, QA.</li>
+Especially AI/ML, Data Engineering and DevOps (MLOps).
+But also infrastructure and system administration tools.
+I have  with a bit of Web Services, QA.</li>
       <li>Basics of electronics and ICT: NI Multisim, Asembler, Active Directory, GNS3, Linux Admin.</li>
-      <li>Love for Math and overall STEM fields of science.</li>
+      <li>Love for Math and overall STEM.</li>
 </ul>
 </div>